lin1328/ruri/doc/USAGE.md

 |--------|-------------|
 | `-n`, `--no-new-privs` | Set NO_NEW_PRIVS flag |

-This argument will set NO_NEW_PRIVS; commands like `sudo` will be unavailable for common users.
+This argument will set NO_NEW_PRIVS; commands like `sudo` will be unavailable for non-privileged users.
 For more info, refer to the man page of `prctl(2)` and `PR_SET_NO_NEW_PRIVS`.

 ---